 JAY – I said yeah, let's just do it.
 So, we started a punk band.

-Is being in a band more comfortable than it was as solo performer?
+Is being in a band more comfortable than it was as a solo performer?

 JAY – Much more comfortable.
 It's just a better expression, you know, because we can really thrash it out.